iaean/phpipam-js/README.md

 #### .request(controllerPath, [configObject])

 Makes an API call.
-Returns a promise for the request.
+Returns resulting JSON blob in a promise for the request.

 ###### Arguments